ooddle

 Box Breathing Before You Walk In

 Inhale for four counts, hold for four, exhale for four, hold for four.
 Repeat for two minutes.
-This rebalances your autonomic nervous system and signals safety to your body.
+This pattern rebalances your autonomic nervous system and signals safety to your body.
+Use it in the parking lot, the hallway outside the exam room, or quietly at your desk in the first minute.
+It works because the slow exhale and brief hold gently raise vagal tone, which counteracts the sympathetic spike.

 The Two-Minute Brain Dump